-Co-Director and editor Erik Ewers has worked with documentary filmmaker Ken Burns for more than 28 years on almost all of his single and multi-episodic films, including Baseball, Jazz, Mark Twain, The War, Prohibition, The National Parks, The Roosevelts, The Vietnam War, and the forthcoming Country Music.
+Co-Director and editor Erik Ewers has worked with documentary filmmaker Ken Burns for more than 28 years on almost all of his single and multi-episodic films, including Baseball, Jazz, Mark Twain, The War, Prohibition, The National Parks, The Roosevelts, The Vietnam War, and Country Music.

 He currently serves as Ken’s senior editor on his upcoming Hemingway miniseries, and also serves as co-director of Ewers Brothers Productions — creating both outside programming and feature length documentaries.
 Collaborating with Ken, Erik and Ewers Brothers created a 2-hour film for PBS called The Mayo Clinic: Faith, Hope, Science, and are working on two additional films, Henry David Thoreau and Mental Health.